MashaMSFT/azure-docs/articles/azure-sql/managed-instance/failover-group-add-instance-tutorial.md

 ---
-title: "Tutorial: Add a managed instance of SQL Managed Instance to a failover group"
+title: "Tutorial: Add SQL Managed Instance to a failover group"
 titleSuffix: Azure SQL Managed Instance
 description: In this tutorial, you will create two managed instances as a primary and secondary, and then add them to an auto-failover group.
 services: sql-database